 Find out how long it takes to get your resource consent application approved.

 We are currently experiencing record numbers of resource consent and building consent applications.
 Application numbers are substantially higher compared with previous years and have continued to build over recent months.
 This is causing delays in our processing timeframes, which means most applications are not being processed within the statutory 20 working day timeframe.
 We sincerely apologise for this interruption to our normal service.
-As of December 2021, it is taking about six weeks for an application to be allocated to a planner.
+As of 10 June 2022, it is taking about 14 days for an application to be allocated to a planner.
 The planner will then contact you with initial feedback, arrange a site visit and request any further information required.
-From this point, it will usually take up to 20 working days to complete the process.
+From this point, it will usually take up to 20 working days to complete a land use application.

 - continuing to recruit additional staff in a very tight market